Michael Swanegan (626) 585-7783

 Michael Swanegan, the 14th men's basketball

 Swanegan, 54, came to PCC after eight seasons directing SCC North Division rival Mt.
 San Antonio College.
 At Mt.
 SAC, Swanegan coached the Mounties to Co-SCC titles in 2002 and 2005.
-In 2013-2014, he will be in his 15th season of college head coaching, his seventh season in charge of the Lancers.
+In 2014-2015, he will be in his 16th season of college head coaching, his eighth season in charge of the Lancers.

-Two seasons ago, Swanegan guided the development of All-SCC guard/forward Givon Crump, who was named PCC Men's Athlete of the Year for the 2011-2012 school year.
+Three seasons ago, Swanegan guided the development of All-SCC guard/forward Givon Crump, who was named PCC Men's Athlete of the Year for the 2011-2012 school year.
 Crump led the SCC in scoring at 20.3 points per game (seventh in the state).
 The high-scoring Crump accepted a scholarship to attend Cal State Dominguez Hills after first signing with Cal State Fullerton.
-The Lancers went 16-12 and finished in second place in the division, but were left out of the SoCal Regionals by the seeding committee.
+The Lancers went 16-12 and finished in second place in the division, but were left out of the SoCal Regionals.

-In 2010, Swanegan collected his milestone 150th intercollegiate coaching victory, an 88-63 win over East Los Angeles College.
+On Feb.
+19, 2014, Swanegan reached his milestone 200th career collegiate victory as the Lancers defeated LA Trade Tech, 80-68.
+In 2010, Swanegan collected his 150th intercollegiate coaching victory, an 88-63 win over East Los Angeles College.

 The Lancers were a second place finisher at the season-opening Ventura Tournament, captured the consolation title at the Palomar Tournament, and took third at the College of the Canyons Tournament.